It all started HERE

 • A food-grade gourd body that will last for many years;

-Let's take a closer look at the whole water bottle!
+Let's take a closer look at the entire water bottle!

 The complete ÖKO EUROPE water bottle filter